 - ‘Tracks’ left by their oily skin

-Looking more closely at the damage they had been causing (mostly to items at the back of the cupboard), I discovered several packs of mince pies that the owners had been stocking up on for Christmas.
-Well, every single pack had been gnawed through and the contents completely eaten!
-Oh dear.
-I believe the reason that these were the main object of the mice’s desire is that a pack had been opened and left for another day – leaving the tantalising sweet, pastry smell lingering for the mice sensitive noses.
-There are none left now!
+Looking more closely at the damage they had been causing (primarily to items at the back of the cupboard), I discovered several packs of mince pies that the owners had been stocking up on for Christmas.
+Well, every single pack had been gnawed through, and the contents are wholly eaten!
+Oh, dear.
+I believe these were the main object of the mice’s desire because a pack had been opened and left for another day – leaving the tantalising sweet, pastry smell lingering for the mice sensitive noses.
+But, of course, there are none left now!

-I then advised the owners to clean everything in the area, especially any crockery or cook wear, as mice are totally incontinent and will have soiled everything!
+I then advised the owners to clean everything in the area, especially crockery or cook wear, as mice are incontinent and will have soiled everything!

-We did manage to have a laugh over a cup of tea (no biscuit!) at these choosy mice, and discussed where was best locally to re-stock the mice pies!
+We did manage to laugh over a cup of tea (no biscuit!) at these choosy mice and discussed where was best locally to re-stock the mince pies!